RAF Waddington: Civilian

-Future

-Protector RG1

-The General Atomics MQ-9B, a remotely piloted air system (RPAS), which will be known as the Protector RG1 in RAF service, will be based at RAF Waddington.
-The first squadron to operate the Protector is expected to be No. 31 Squadron.
-A new hangar, support facilities and crew accommodation will be constructed at Waddington at a cost of £93 million.

-No. 8 Squadron

-In December 2020, the RAF announced that its new fleet of Boeing E-7 Wedgetail AEW1 aircraft are to be based at RAF Lossiemouth in Moray from 2023.
-The Airborne early warning and control aircraft will replace Waddington's E-3D Sentry AEW1 fleet.
-No. 8 Squadron will relocate to Lossiemouth to operate the new aircraft.

 Heritage

 Station badge and motto

 The station badge depicts Lincoln Cathedral rising through the clouds, with the motto 'For Faith and Freedom' emblazoned below.

 Gate guardians

 The gate guardian at RAF Waddington is Avro Vulcan XM607, one of three Vulcan bombers (XM597, XM598, XM607) which took part in Operation Black Buck raids between April and June 1982 during the Falklands War.
 XM607 was stationed at Waddington and took part in the raids, captained by pilots Flight Lieutenant Martin Withers (on mission 1 and 7) and by Squadron Leader John Reeve (on mission 2).
 In 1984, along with all other remaining Vulcans, XM607 was retired from active service, and was preserved as the gate guardian at Waddington.

 A Hawker Hunter F.6A acts as gate guardian outside the No. 8 Squadron facilities at Waddington.
-Styled as 'XE620' in No. 8 Squadron markings, the aircraft was originally XE606.
+Styled as XE620 in No. 8 Squadron markings, the aircraft was originally XE606.